Closed-form expression: Comparison of different classes of expressions

 The closed-form expressions do not include infinite series or continued fractions; neither includes integrals or limits.
 Indeed, by the Stone–Weierstrass theorem, any continuous function on the unit interval can be expressed as a limit of polynomials, so any class of functions containing the polynomials and closed under limits will necessarily include all continuous functions.

 Similarly, an equation or system of equations is said to have a closed-form solution if and only if at least one solution can be expressed as a closed-form expression; and it is said to have an analytic solution if and only if at least one solution can be expressed as an analytic expression.
 There is a subtle distinction between a "closed-form function" and a "closed-form number" in the discussion of a "closed-form solution", discussed in (Chow 1999) and below.
-A closed-form or analytic solution is sometimes referred to as an explicit solution.
+A closed-form or analytic solution is sometimes referred to as an explicit solution (in contrast to implicit equations).